sebsto/mcpserverkit/README.md

 - **MCPToolProtocol**: Generic protocol defining the interface for MCP tools with associated Input and Output types
 - **MCPTool**: A default abstraction for defining tools with schemas and handlers, supporting type-safe input and output
-- **MCPServer**: Unified server implementation that supports both homogeneous and heterogeneous tools
+- **MCPServer**: Unified server implementation that supports tools, prompts, and resources
+- **MCPResource**: Type-safe wrapper for MCP resources with support for text and binary data
 - **MCPServerError**: Standardized error handling for MCP servers
 - **JSONBasedMCPTool**: Protocol for tools that work with JSON-based input/output

 ### Benefits

-- Reduces boilerplate code when implementing MCP tools
+- Reduces boilerplate code when implementing MCP tools and resources
 - Provides a consistent pattern for tool development
 - Handles the complexities of MCP communication
 - Makes it easy to create and test new tools
 - Allows tools with different input/output types to coexist in the same server
+- Simplifies resource management for sharing files and data with LLMs

 ## Requirements